 Generally, if you are looking to shoot during the day in bright conditions bear in mind you are likely to extend your shutter speed to a few seconds and will need to use a strong ND grad, compared with later in the day when you can shoot longer exposures as the light fades, without the need of an ND filter.

 - Keep your camera stable and on a tripod

 Be careful not to move your camera while it is recording the exposure.
 It can be tempting to touch the camera when the shutter is open but any camera movement will make your shot blurry.
-Also, don’t try to hand hold your camera when when taking long exposure shots, or using a strong ND filter, always keep it mounted on a tripod.
+Also, don’t try to hand hold your camera when taking long exposure shots, or using a strong ND filter, always keep it mounted on a tripod.

 - Use your camera's self-timer

 If your camera has a self-timer, use this to initiate the shutter button when taking your images to help minimise contact with your camera - it's very easy to make a shot blurry simply by pressing down too heavily on the shutter!